nomnom-insights/nomnom.bunnicula/README.md

 # Components

 ## Connection component <a name="connection-component"></a>

 Connection component represents RabbitMQ connection.
 When component is started, new RabbitMQ connection is opened.
-When component is closed, connection is closed!
+When component is stopped, connection is closed!

-Connection component is used by publisher & consumers as component dependency!
+Connection component is **a required dependency** by the publisher & consumer components, under the `rmq-connection` key in your system.

 ### Configuration

 - server params can be specified either via map full `url` key or by map with `host`, `port`, `username` and `password` keys
-- `vhost` is always required to be present in configuration
+- `vhost` is always required to be present in configuration, default is "/"
-- optionally user can specify `connection-name`
+- optionally user can specify `connection-name` - this is a recommended setting if you have multiple applications connecting to the same RabbitMQ server

 ### Usage